Note: Updated 20 May 2019 to add the "Personal Blog" section and clarify some differences between Frontpage and Community content.

 - Allow people to choose to engage with quite different types of content.

-The Frontpage is for discussing ideas relevant to doing the most good, which we expect to be of interest even to people who are not particularly involved with the effective altruism community.
+The Frontpage is for discussing ideas relevant to doing the most good, which we expect to be useful even to people who are not particularly involved with the effective altruism community.

-This content should be relatively timeless: most of this work should be on topics which you expect to still be relevant in 5-10 years.
-Of course, as we make progress on these research questions, some of the content is likely to be superseded, but the topics are likely to stick around.
-This content also shouldn’t make significant reference to organizations, individuals, or events in the community.
-This is not to say that Frontpage posts can’t assume prior knowledge: it’s useful for making progress that some core concepts can be assumed, but it should not be assumed that you’re socially connected with the community, or familiar with the organizations in the community.
+Frontpage content also shouldn’t make significant reference to organizations, individuals, or events in the community.
+This is not to say that Frontpage posts can’t assume prior knowledge: it’s useful for making progress that some core concepts can be assumed.
+But it should not be assumed that you’re socially connected with the community, or familiar with the organizations in the community.

 Examples of Frontpage posts: